aws-samples/aws-serverless-workshops/CrossRegion/README_InstallDevDependencies.md

 #### Building the UI

-You should now be able to build the UI.
-Please go to the "Configure and build the application code" section of the [2_UI/README.md](2_UI/README.md#3-configure-and-build-the-application-code) file.
+You should now be able to build the UI when you get to that step in the second module.

-## Use an AMI for your dev environment.
-Coming Soon

 ## Example Policy allowing EC2 dev instance to write to your S3 bucket

 You can use this sample policy to attach to ec2 role.

+**NOTE: this is a permissive policy allowing all access to s3.
+For your own environment we recommend a more restrictive policy that enforces least privilege.**
 ```json
 {
     "Version": "2012-10-17",